The fertile void

 "Great!
 What’s next?"

-My gut reaction was to call the period after the acquisition a "sabbatical for some months".
-I needed this void to be defined somehow, to have a shape, an exit.
-For sure it needed timeboxing, lest it become a "years long" period — or, god forbid, a permanent place.
+My gut reaction was to call the period after closing this major part of my life a "sabbatical for some months".
+I needed this void to be defined somehow, to have a shape, an exit, a horizon, almost apologize for it.
+For sure it needed timeboxing, lest it become a "years long" period.
+Or, god forbid, a permanent place.

 Once a writer publishes a meaningful book, they should already know the plot of the next one (which of course needs to be an even bigger success).
-Before even finishing celebrating a win, our mind is already on the next adventure.
-Heck, before even finishing the level you start thinking about the exit to the next one.
+Before finishing celebrating a win, heck, before even finishing the level we are on, our mind is already on the next adventure.

-This habit carries a very specific and risky assumption: that a life remains healthy only if it stays organized around a forward, ascending motion.
+It also quietly hides a demand: that a healthy life must always be ascending, it must have a forward, ascending motion.
 And "forward" is defined in relation to the world, to others, it's the Δ(speed), relative to externally-facing achievement-based factors.

 Stage exiting and leveling up